Zeekyy/Secret-Share/README.md

 9) run docker-compose up -d --build

 Additional information:
-On linux make user that the folder "decryption_keys" as the right permissions by ading www-data as the owner
+On linux make sure that folder "decryption_keys" as the right permissions by adding www-data as the owner